-Block III - Ful I-Time STUDENT TEACHING

-Before enrolling in Student Teaching, students must have successfully passed all coursework and

-the appropriate CSET for their subject matter or ESM, and have submitted all required Student Units

-Teaching forms and applications.
-No other coursework can be taken during the student teaching Onits
+Block III - Ful II-Time STUDENT TEACHING Before enrolling in Student Teaching, students must have successfully fulfilled the Subject Matter 12 Competency per one of the options in AB-130, and have submitted all required Student Teaching Units forms and applications.
+No other coursework can be taken during the student teaching semester.
+EDUC 482 Stalant Tarahina II.
+Flamantana 10 A/B Student Teaching II: Elementary 12

-semester.

-EDUC 482 Chydant Tagahina II.
-Elamantamy 12

-A/B Student Teaching II: Elementary 12